YanDoroshenko/invoice-generator/README.md

  - pdflatex

 ## Usage
-To generate an invoice run `./gen_invoice.sh HOURS RATE [DATE]` where HOURS and RATE are decimal numbers.
+To generate an invoice run `./gen_invoice.sh QUANTITY PRICE [DATE]` where QUANTITY and PRICE are decimal numbers.
 DATE is optional and allows you to specify an issue date.
 DATE must be in a YYYY/mm/dd format (1976/07/04).
 If DATE is not specified, current date is used.
 Invoice number is generated as `YYYYmm01`, where `YYYY` is the year and `mm` is the month of a month, previous to the issue date.

 ## Configuration
 Configuration is done through `config.json` file.